 Name: Nan K. Chase

-Place of Residence: Asheville, N.C.
+Place of Residence: Asheville, North Carolina

 Nan's college degree was in economics and journalism, and for some years she was an investigative reporter in a small town in North Carolina (she also covered weddings and beauty pageants).
 But as a stay-at-home mom living in rural North Carolina, she learned from the farm women around her how valuable it was — in many ways — to grow and preserve her own food.
 Since she moved to North Carolina, she has always lived within 5 miles of the magnificent Blue Ridge Parkway, with its endless array of wildflowers, flowering shrubs and flowering trees.
 She's a self-taught gardener who learned from other gardeners rather than from formal coursework.

-She has been married since 1974 to her high school sweetheart, Saul, and they're still going strong, with three grown children and three grandchildren.
+She has been married since 1974 to her high school sweetheart, Saul, and they're still going strong, with three grown children and four grandchildren.
 She and Saul have moved tons of dirt and rocks over the years, and have planted hundreds of trees — and now she's happy, she says, to get to share the joy with the grandchildren.
 Somehow, gardening is new and different every day.

 About her writing, Nan says:

 Other Fun Facts: Nan lives in a bark house!
 While collaborating on a book about bark architecture, an unusual rustic style that originated with chestnut bark in the North Carolina mountains in the 1890’s, she was so impressed with its energy-saving qualities that when she and her husband had the chance to build a new house on a vacant lot five years ago, they chose to cover the house in poplar bark shingles.
 The house will never need to be painted, and the bark acts as phenomenal insulation, she says.
-Wasps and bees like to make their nests in its quiet corners, and the wasps in particular do a lot of pest control in the garden while also helping with pollination.
+Wasps and bees like to make their nests in its quiet corners, and the wasps in particular do a lot of pest control in the garden while also helping pollination.
 (The book, by the way is called Bark House Style: Sustainable Designs from Nature, and the co-author is Chris McCurry, “The Bark Queen,” who owns the company that makes the bark shingles, Highland Craftsmen.)

 Nan doesn't garden on Saturdays.
 Ever.
 "Because I observe the Jewish Sabbath, from sundown Friday to sundown Saturday, I am prohibited from disturbing nature in any way during that time, even pulling a weed or deadheading a spent flower.
 So I make sure everything is just so by Friday afternoon so I can enjoy a carefree day with the plants.
 In this case less really is a lot more."